Melina Mercouri: World War II

-In 1955 she starred in her first feature film, Stella.
-The film competed at the Cannes Film Festival and during its screening, she met and fell in love with Julius "Jules" Dassin, with whom she was married until the end of her life.

 Performing career

-Early years on stage
+Early years

 After her graduation, Mercouri joined the National Theatre of Greece and played the role of Electra in Eugene O'Neill's play Mourning Becomes Electra in 1945.
 In 1949, she had her first major success in the theatre playing Blanche DuBois in A Streetcar Named Desire, staged by Karolos Koun's Art Theatre.

-After 1950 she moved to Paris, where she appeared in boulevard plays by Jacques Deval and Marcel Achard, and met French playwrights and novelists such as Jean Cocteau, Jean-Paul Sartre, Colette and Françoise Sagan.
+After 1950, she moved to Paris, where she appeared in boulevard plays by Jacques Deval and Marcel Achard, and met French playwrights and novelists such as Jean Cocteau, Jean-Paul Sartre, Colette and Françoise Sagan.
 In 1953, Mercouri received the Marika Kotopouli Prize.
 Mercouri returned to Greece in 1955.
 At the Kotopouli-Rex Theatre, Mercouri starred in Macbeth by William Shakespeare and L'Alouette by Jean Anouilh.

 International success

 Mercouri's first film was the Greek language film Stella (1955), directed by Michael Cacoyannis, later known for Zorba the Greek (1964).
 The motion picture received special praise at the 1956 Cannes Film Festival, where she met expatriate American film director Jules Dassin, with whom she would share not only her career but also her life.
 Their first professional pairing was He Who Must Die (1957).
 Other films by Dassin and featuring Mercouri followed, such as The Law (1959).

 She garnered international acclaim when she starred in Never on Sunday (1960), of which Dassin was the director and co-star.
 For this film, she earned the Best Actress Award at the 1960 Cannes Film Festival and was nominated for the Academy Award for Best Actress and the BAFTA Award for Best Actress in a Leading Role.

 After this, she starred in Phaedra (1962), for which she was nominated again for Best Actress in the BAFTA and Golden Globe nominations.
 Her role in Topkapi (1964) garnered her a nomination for the Golden Globe Award for Best Actress in Motion Picture Musical or Comedy.
-Mercouri worked with such directors as Joseph Losey, Vittorio De Sica, Ronald Neame, Carl Foreman, and Norman Jewison.
-She starred the Spanish language film The Uninhibited (1965) by Juan Antonio Bardem.
+The directors with whom Mercouri worked included Joseph Losey, Vittorio De Sica, Ronald Neame, Carl Foreman, and Norman Jewison.
+She starred in the Spanish language film The Uninhibited (1965) by Juan Antonio Bardem.

+On June 11, 1967, Mercouri appeared on one of the final episodes of What's My Line (the venerable panel show would leave the air that fall, after eighteen years).

+Mercouri also appeared in What's My Line several years earlier on Oct 7, 1962 and after the panel were blindfolded, a strange man appeared onstage and proclaimed himself "the second mystery guest".
+Host John Daly quickly called for "the relieving unit" and said, "schedule two" (a code word used on live broadcasts in case of an emergency: the cameras are turned to a neutral position and the sound is cut off).
+The man talked a bit about a dating service he apparently owned before being hustled off the stage by announcer Johnny Olson and executive producer Gil Fates.
+Daly merely apologized to the panel, and the program continued.